anywhichway/nano-memoize/README.md

 The devs [caiogondim](https://github.com/caiogondim) and [planttheidea](https://github.com/planttheidea) have produced great memoizers.
 We analyzed their code to see if we could build something faster than [fast-memoize](https://github.com/caiogondim/fastmemoize.js) and smaller than [micro-memoize](https://github.com/planttheidea/micromemoize) while adding back some of the functionality of [moize](https://github.com/planttheidea/moize) removed in micro-memoize.
 We think we have done it ... but credit to them ... we just merged the best ideas in both and eliminated excess code.

+During development we also discovered that despite its popularity and goal to be the fastest possible memoizer, `fast-memoize` is actually one of the slowest out-of-the-box when it comes to multiple argument functions.
+It uses `JSON.stringify` as key generator.
+It also only memoizes out to 3 arguments.
+This is not to say it should not be used, it also seems to have the cleanest software architecture and it may be theoretically possible to write a high-speed multi-argument plugin.
+And, MANY people are very happy with it.

 Special appreciation to @titoBouzout and @popbee who spent a good bit of time reviewing code for optimization and making recommendations.
 See [Issue 4](https://github.com/anywhichway/nano-memoize/issues/4) for the conversation.

-The minified/brotli size is 550 bytes for `nano-memoize` v1.0.7 vs 2020 bytes for `micro-memoize` v3.0.1.
+The minified/brotli size is 640 Brotli bytes for `nano-memoize` v1.1.0 vs 2020 bytes for `micro-memoize` v3.0.1.
 And, `nano-memoize` has slightly more functionality.

 The speed tests are below.
 In most cases `nano-memoize` is the fastest.

  * For single primitive argument functions it is comparable to, but slightly and probably un-importantly faster that `fast-memoize`.

- * For single object argument  functions`nano-memoize` is slightly and probably un-importantly faster than `fast-memoize`.
+ * For single primitive argument functions it is comparable to, but slightly and probably un-importantly faster that `fast-memoize`.

  * For multiple primitive argument functions`nano-memoize` is slightly and probably un-importantly faster than `micro-memoize`.